Charles the Bold: Rivalry with Louis XI

 On 16 July 1465, the two armies met and fought the Battle of Montlhéry.
-Charles placed himself next to the defensively positioned Burgundian vanguard, led by Louis of Saint-Pol.
-He attacked into the French left flank led by Charles IV, Count of Maine.
-Charles was pursuing the fleeing count and his army, when the French vanguard counterattacked, and Charles was wounded in the throat.
-He evaded capture and returned to his lines.
-After his return, he ordered his gunners to shoot at the king's army; by his account, 1,200–1,400 men and a large number of horses were killed.
-In the late evening, Louis XI retreated eastwards to Paris.
+Charles positioned himself beside the Burgundian vanguard under Louis of Saint-Pol.
+He attacked the French left flank, commanded by Charles IV, Count of Maine.
+While pursuing the fleeing count and his men, he was caught by a French counterattack and wounded in the throat, but escaped capture and returned to his lines.
+He then ordered his gunners to fire on the royal army; according to his own account, 1,200–1,400 men and many horses were killed.
+By evening, Louis XI had retreated eastwards to Paris.

-While each side claimed victory in the battle, neither side achieved all their objectives.
-Charles could not capture Louis on the battlefield, and Louis could not prevent Charles from joining his allies.
-In spite of his ability to form his battle troops in a cohesive battle order, Charles had yet to become an able tactician.
-The rebel armies joined in the town of Étampes and began marching towards Paris on 31 July.
-The rebels laid siege to Paris, during which Charles directed his gunfire at the city's walls.
-The rebels successfully entered the city when a nobleman named Charles de Melun opened the Saint-Antoine gate for them.
+While each side claimed victory at Montlhéry, neither achieved all its objectives.
+Charles failed to capture Louis on the battlefield, while Louis failed to prevent Charles from joining his allies.
+Although Charles could deploy his troops in good order, he had not yet become a skilled tactician.
+The rebel armies joined at Étampes and began marching towards Paris on 31 July.
+They then laid siege to Paris, during which Charles directed artillery fire against the city's walls.
+The rebels entered the city when the nobleman Charles de Melun opened the Saint-Antoine gate for them.
 Louis XI was then forced to negotiate.
-The parties signed the Treaty of Conflans, which ceded the rule of Normandy to Charles, Duke of Berry, and returned the Somme lands to Burgundy.
+The resulting Treaty of Conflans granted the Normandy to Charles, Duke of Berry, and returned the Somme lands to Burgundy.